Class of 2013

 After graduation, Eshan completed an NIH post-baccalaureate research fellowship at the Johns Hopkins University School of Medicine, supported by an Intramural Research Training Award from the National Institute of Allergy and Infectious Diseases (NIAID).
 He studied the international epidemiology and pathogenesis of HIV and its co-infections under the mentorship of Dr. Thomas C. Quinn, MD, MSc, Chief of the International HIV/STD Section of the Laboratory of Immunoregulation, NIAID, NIH.

-Eshan recently completed the Master of Public Health degree program with a concentration in Epidemiological & Biostatistical Methods for Public Health & Clinical Research at the Johns Hopkins Bloomberg School of Public Health.
-Eshan is committed to the discovery and implementation of evidence-based methods to improve both individual and community health among underserved populations, and is currently preparing to apply to medical school.
+Eshan subsequently obtained a Master of Public Health degree with a concentration in Epidemiological & Biostatistical Methods for Public Health & Clinical Research from the Johns Hopkins Bloomberg School of Public Health.
+He is passionate about the development, implementation and evaluation of evidence-based interventions aimed to improve both individual and community health, especially among underserved populations.

 - Presidential Fellow